hujhax/austin-improv-wiki/Troupes/The Halls of Power.md

 ## History
 The troupe played Cagematches on 12/13/07 and 1/12/08.

-The bit of typing at a typewriter and muttering "business business business" originated with [[Tami Nelson]] in one of this troupe's shows.
+The bit of typing at a typewriter and muttering "business business business" originated with [[Performers/Tami Nelson|Tami Nelson]] in one of this troupe's shows.

 [[Category/Troupes|Halls of Power]]